DataDog/integrations-core/nginx/README.md

 # Overview

-The Datadog Agent's NGINX check sends many metrics to Datadog, including basic metrics for:
+The Datadog Agent's NGINX check sends many metrics to Datadog, including metrics for:

 * Total requests
 * Connections (accepted, handled, active)

-If you use NGINX Plus, the commercial version of NGINX, the Agent can collect significantly more metrics, like those for:
+If you use NGINX Plus, the commercial version of NGINX, the Agent collects significantly more metrics, like those for:

 * Errors (4xx codes, 5xx codes)
 * SSL (handshakes, failed handshakes, etc)